godwokenrises/godwoken-doc/docs/differenceBetweenV0AndV1.md

 In the v0 network, the withdrawal time is 3 days.

-In the v1 network, the withdrawal time is adjusted to 8 ~ 12 days(dependes on the network status).
+In the v1 network, the withdrawal time is adjusted to 8 ~ 12 days(depend on the network status).
 This gives more time for layer2 verification and challenge.

 ### Failed transactions